Cole-Monnahan-NOAA/adnuts/README.md

 the command line with a command `model.exe -version` which prints the version among other things.

-The adnuts R package version 1.1.2 can be installed from CRAN:
-`install.packages('adnuts')`.
-Future minor releases [listed here](https://github.com/Cole-Monnahan-NOAA/adnuts/releases) may not be released on CRAN so the latest stable version can be installed as:

-`devtools::install_github('Cole-Monnahan-NOAA/adnuts')`

-The development version can be installed as:
-`devtools::install_github('Cole-Monnahan-NOAA/adnuts', ref='dev')`

 ## Known issues
 Windows users may experience issues if their model name is too long.
 In